Course Outline

 Using the SpaCy Command Line Interface (CLI)

-- Basic commands for government tasks
+- Basic commands for government users

 Creating a Simple Application to Predict Behavior for government applications